St Just-in-Roseland to Messack Point circular walk

 The leaf shape of winter heliotrope is similar to its close relative butterbur, but the leaf edges are more rounded than butterbur and the leaves are evergreen whereas butterbur puts up flowers before it has any leaves.
 Both plants spread via rhizomes (underground stems) and their broad leaves can crowd out other plants making them potentially invasive.

-5. Cross the stile and cross over the track to the narrow path.
-Then continue ahead on this to reach a gateway into a field.
+5. Climb the step and cross over the track to the narrow path.
+Then continue ahead on this to reach a gate.

 Betony is a grassland herb, common on the coast, with pretty purple anthers that stick out from the plant.
 The name is derived from the ancient Celtic words bew (meaning head) and ton (meaning good) as it was used as a cure for headaches.
 From Roman times onward, it was believed to be a cure for a number of things (the Romans listed 47!) including drunkenness.
 Even as late as the 1800s, Richard E. Banks stated that you should "Eat betony or the powder thereof and you cannot be drunken that day" and John Gerard (1597) said that "It maketh a man to pisse well".
 Betony was also used to ward away evil spirits (hence it is planted in a number of churchyards) and also to make a dark yellow dye for wool.